robinboncoeur/Art/docs/writing/Writing.md

 I turned to look at the head hidden by tousled dark hair beside me.
 And heard a high-pitched strangled voice.

-And then, another kick.
+And felt another kick.

-I reached out my hand and gently let it settle on the highest bump.
+Reaching out my hand I let it settle on the highest bump.
 I felt a twitch, the bedding rose a bit as the tousled hair took in a long breath.
 And then, a sleepy face appeared.

 "Was I snoring?"